AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 ---
 # Inherit Doc 1 {#inherit-doc-1}

-Auditing an inherited instance can seem like a
+Auditing an inherited instance can seem like a...

 Did you inherit an existing Marketo Engage instance from another Admin?
-If so, this article is for you.
+If so, this article is for you...

+The checklist below has been put togther with input from Marketo Champions to help you get up to speed quickly in your inherited instance...

 >[!TIP]
 >